kevinhenryburke/scalegitbook/vision/Storying.md

-KB Move to a new issue:
-Should it be the case that if the source and target packages are the same then the connection is local?
-If the packages are different then it has to be a service definition.
-This is interesting but maybe a bit harsh Perhaps it's a tooling validation that shows that there is a remote invocation which does not have a full definition.

 - Invocation Side: The Developer Stub field: Stub Implementation Class (if required) if populated needs to have its functionality specified